sudo-homebrew/fh-ANGUS/README.md

    **Important:** Run this simulation command before starting other processes to ensure parameters are correctly set.

-2. **Initialize Goals**: In the second terminal, set up the goal system:
+2. **Initialise Goals**: In the second terminal, set up the goal system:
    ```zsh
    ros2 run simulation_world goal_manager
    ```